 Of course, we have the ever-famous inhabitants of the river – the American crocodile.
 Aside from that, there are about 50 species of birds thriving within its bounds.

-Costa Rica Rio Tarcoles also feeds water to the Guacalillo mangroves which are home to various wildlife species – regardless of the contaminated waters of the river.
+Costa Rica Rio Tarcoles also feed water to the Guacalillo mangroves, which are home to various wildlife species – regardless of the contaminated waters of the river.

 Swimming in the Tarcoles River is strictly prohibited for obvious reasons – either you get sick from the polluted water or get attacked by the American crocodiles.